garylirocks/quickrefs/azure-storage.markdown

   - Rename a folder
   - Set ACL permissions on a folder
   - Genearate a SAS token on a folder
-- You can upgrade a storage account to ADLS Gen2 (can't revert back), some features need to be disabled:
+- You can upgrade a storage account to ADLS Gen2 (can't revert back), some features aren't supported:
   - Page blob
   - Container soft delete
+  - Blob versioning
+  - Blob-version level immutability policy
   - Point-in-time restore
   - Blob tagging
   - ...